StevenSYS/StevenSYS/README.md

 - Running FreeDOS off a SD Card...On a modern computer.
 - Running OPENSTEP 4.2 on a Windows 95 laptop.
 - Running Windows Vista on a laptop...
 A laptop that came with Windows 7.
-- And much more!
+- And more!

 # Also here's the specs of my main PC!
-Computer Brand: PCSpecialist
+Computer Brand: PC Specialist
 # RAM
 Port 1: Empty